beebul/hmfaysal-omega-theme/_posts/spectrum/2017-07-12-Worse-Things-Happen-At-Sea.md

 <img src="{{ site.url }}/images/gameshots/wthas.gif" class="image_fullwidth">

-Released by Silversoft Ltd in 1984 this was a dfds fdsg dg
+Released by Silversoft Ltd in 1984 this was a dfds fdsg dg arguement.